daniel-lesner/bmi-calculator-app/README.md

-Responsive Body Mass Index Calculator application made with Vanilla JavaScript.
+Responsive Body Mass Index Calculator application made in Vanilla JavaScript.

 You can access the website at: https://daniel-lesner.github.io/BMICalculator/